A Classic Safari reserved exclusively for your private group

-Bateleur Camp is vintage safari through-and-through, and nothing short of time travel can replicate the experience you’ll have here.
+Bateleur Camp is vintage luxury safari through-and-through, and nothing short of time travel can replicate the experience you’ll have here.
 The style of the camp harkens back to the halcyon days of safari when well-heeled adventurers roamed the plains in search of big game with all the comforts of home carried by porters, from mahogany writing desks and beds to silver tea services.
 Intriguing antiques, artifacts and keepsakes mingle with cushy sofas and polished leather chairs.
 Shiny brass, leather trunks and old maps evoke vintage elegance, while bookshelves of bound tomes amuse and inform.
-Warning: you may be tempted to speak in posh colonial accents.

 Children are welcome, but for safety reasons children under age 11 must share a tent with their parent or guardian—an extra bed can be brought in to make the tent a triple, but only two tents can be triples at any given time.